Skip to Content

 Is Embezzlement a Felony in Tennessee?

 In Tennessee, embezzling any property or services valued at $500 or more is a felony.
 Depending on the value of assets appropriated, embezzlement can carry anywhere from a Class A misdemeanor charge to a Class B felony charge, with jail sentences ranging from up to 11 months of incarceration up to 30 years and fines ranging from $2,500 to $25,000.
-It is crucial to have an experienced Knoxville white collar crime attorney protecting your rights if you've been charged with embezzlement in Tennessee; we can mount the best defense and help limit any penalties associated with embezzlement charges.

 The penalties for embezzling money or property with the following values are as follows: